 In the first accident, one person was killed, and six people were injured when their limousine driver hit a brick wall.
 Four of the injured people were initially in critical condition.
 Lawsuits have been filed against the limousine company and two of the construction companies.
 The allegations against the construction companies are that they were negligent in designing, erecting, and maintaining a construction zone that was confusing and dangerous.

-Have you been injured in an accident in a road construction zone?
+Have you been injured in a car accident in a road construction zone?
 Don’t navigate this challenging time alone.
-Contact Blumenshine Law Group at (312) 766-1000 for expert guidance and a free consultation.
+Contact Blumenshine Law Group at (312) 766-1000 for expert guidance and a free case review.

 In the second fatal accident, a driver was killed when he collided with a tow truck in the work zone.
 The tow truck driver was injured.